 In order to conduct any business at the Annual General Meeting, holders of a majority of our ordinary shares outstanding and entitled to vote on the record date must be present in person or represented by valid proxies.
 This is called a quorum.
+Your shares will be counted for purposes of determining if there is a "non-routine" matters.
+Pursuant to NYSE rules, (i) the election of directors and (ii) the advisory vote to approve the Company's executive compensation are considered non-routine matters.
+A bank or brokerage firm may not vote your shares with respect to non-routine matters if you have not provided instructions.
+This is called a "broker non-vote."
+We strongly encourage you to submit your proxy and exercise your right to vote as a shareholder.

-Your shares will be counted for purposes of determining if there is a quorum, whether representing votes for, against or abstained, or broker non-votes, if you:
+quorum, whether representing votes for, against or abstained, or broker non-votes, if you: